 - Did you have a lumpectomy that gave your breast a very different shape than it originally had?
 Many women who have lumpectomies are happy with their breast's appearance and don't choose reconstruction.
 However, if you had a large portion of tissue removed during a lumpectomy, you might want reconstruction to restore a more balanced look.
 One study found that about 10%-30% of women who have a lumpectomy aren't satisfied with the way their breast looks after the procedure.
 Also, many women find that within a couple of years after lumpectomy, the breast can look disfigured, especially if they’ve had radiation therapy.
 The treated breast is often smaller than the other breast or obviously distorted by comparison.
 Reconstruction may be the best option, sometimes with surgery on the opposite breast — such as a reduction or breast lift — to bring them back into balance.
 (This is a situation in which health insurance coverage may become an issue, since technically no mastectomy has been performed.
 For more information, visit the Paying for Reconstruction Procedures page.)

 - Do you have any other medical conditions that might affect your ability to heal after surgery?
 If you have diabetes, circulatory problems, or a bleeding disorder, it may take your body longer to heal from reconstruction surgery than it will for someone who doesn't have these conditions.
 Heavy smoking and drinking also can affect your ability to heal.
 All surgery leaves some scars, but the skin cells along your incision may die (a condition called necrosis) if your ability to heal is reduced.
 If you smoke, you may be required to quit smoking for a period of time before reconstruction surgery so your body is better able to heal.

-Dr. Marisa Weiss, president and founder of Breastcancer.org, has found that most of her patients prioritize reconstruction goals in the order below when making decisions:
+Dr. Marisa Weiss, chief medical officer of Breastcancer.org, has found that most of her patients prioritize reconstruction goals in the order below when making decisions:

 - receiving the most effective anti-cancer therapy above and beyond anything else, including reconstruction